mrdvince/surtr/README.md

 # An OpenTofu/Terraform Provider for Proxmox

-> This is a learning project and experimentantion to see what is required to write providers in a different language essentially if it can be done and how it would look like.
+> ⚠️ This is a learning and experimentantion project to see what is required to write providers in a different language essentially if it can be done and how it would look like.

-I use proxmox instances and have been using the Telmate provider for a while But i mostly used the `proxmox_vm_qemu` resource, for other resources I resulted to [stuff like this](https://mrdvince.me/proxmox-oidc-integration-and-terragrunt-hooks-day-36/)

 ## Requirements